 B. Audit-Related Services

-- The requirement for pre-approval by the Audit / Finance Committee of an engagement for non-audit services by the Company’s primary external auditor shall be waived if each of the following conditions are satisfied:
+3. The requirement for pre-approval by the Audit/Finance Committee of an engagement for non-audit services by the Company’s primary external auditor shall be waived if each of the following conditions are satisfied:

-- Such services were not deemed by the Company at the time of the engagement to be audit services; and
+b.
+Such services were not recognized by the Company at the time of the engagement to be non-audit services1; and

-- Such services are promptly brought to the attention of the Audit / Finance Committee and approved pursuant to the procedures under paragraph 2 above.
+c.
+Such services are promptly brought to the attention of the Audit/Finance Committee and approved pursuant to the procedures under paragraph 2 above.

 D. Delegation of Authority